hypothete/shiny-machine/README.md

 - Species of your party lead
 - Species of encountered pokemon
-- Abilities of each of the above (each ability adds ~4s delay)
+- Abilities of each of the above.
+Abilities that come into play at the start of a battle add ~4s delay.
 - Whether either pokemon is shiny (1.18s delay each)
-- Friendship level of your party lead (>2s, I don't have a good measurement of this number)
+- Friendship level of your party lead (>3s, I don't have a good measurement of this number)

 Even with this many variables affecting timing, there are rarely false positives in the hunts.
 Particular locations and species combos can cause the occasional false positive, like if one species in an area causes a weather effect and another has an ability called into effect at the start of the encounter.

-Also, if I leave the machine running all day and night, it seems to spot 3 shiny pokemon every 2 days.
+If I leave the machine running all day and night, it seems to spot 3 shiny pokemon every 2 days.
 This is right on odds with the Shiny Charm.

 ## Thanks